 How have changes in Oklahoma’s drug laws affected drug court?

 But what Oklahoma lawmakers didn’t factor in is that drug court is only an option for felony drug charges.
 Under the new law, about a fourth of all people charged with drug felonies over the past few years would have misdemeanor charges instead.
-This makes them ineligible for Oklahoma drug court and has officials examining the program and how it can be restructured to help misdemeanor offenders.
+This makes them ineligible for Oklahoma drug court and has officials re-examining the program to see how it can be restructured to help misdemeanor offenders, as well.

 Drug court is just one option when you are facing charges for heroin, marijuana or other drugs.
-You need the help of an experienced criminal defense attorney to work on your behalf.
-Contact Jacqui Ford’s office today for a consultation.
+If you are in this situation, you need the help of an experienced criminal defense attorney to work on your behalf.
+Contact Jacqui Ford’s office today for your free consultation.